-5: I searched things like “emotional dance piece,” “girl dancing,” etc. to find clips that matched the mood and tone I was going for.
-I really wanted the composition to be clean, and a lot of dance videos are of dance competitions, so this was a little challenging.
-I did manage to find a few that really stood out.
-It was clear that these were filmed for creative purposes and would really work well in my epoem.
-I used this screen recorder app to record clips from each of the videos I found.
+5: I searched for clips that matched the mood and tone I was going for.
+I really wanted the composition to be clean, and a lot of dance videos are of competitions, so this was a little challenging.
+I did manage to find a few that were filmed for creative purposes and would really work well in my epoem.
+I used this screen recorder app to record clips from each of the videos.
 I could then drag those files directly into my media on iMovie.

-6: On iMovie, I picked which clip I wanted to use, dragged it to the editing board, and started thinking about timing.
-Personally, I am big on timing videos to music.
-I have previously composed videos for my family, uploaded them to youtube for my family to have easy access to the videos, and unexpectedly accumulated a substantial amount of views on some of them, one of which has 40,000 hits.
+6: In iMovie, I picked which clip I wanted to use, dragged it to the editing board, and started thinking about timing.
+I have previously composed videos for my family, uploaded them to youtube, and unexpectedly accumulated a substantial amount of views on some of them, one of which has 40,000 hits.
 I really think what makes people like them is the timing with the music, for music is impactful by itself but can do wonders when perfectly paired with video clips.
 So, I like to first drag my music clip onto the board like this.
 From there, I close my eyes and listen for beats, melodies, etc. that I can use to time my video cutting.
 Once I find that place, I click it, go to edit, and click “cut.”
-One thing I utilized a lot was the speed function.
-Since I chose an emotional poem, I knew I wanted the movement to match the overall vibe of the project, so I slowed most of the clips down before cutting them with the music.
-I repeated this process every time I was adding videos onto my project.
+I also adjusted the speed of the clips.
+Since I chose an emotional poem, I wanted the movement to match the overall vibe of the project, so I slowed most of the clips down before cutting them with the music.

 7: Before I get ahead of myself, I want to quickly show how I found my music and used it in iMovie.
 Since iMovie is an apple product, iTunes is a great and easy app to get music for any project.
 If you purchase the song for 99 cents to a $1.29, you get the rights to use it in iMovie.
 So, once you click purchase, it will automatically show up in iMovie under Audio.
 Just click that and drag your music onto the editing board.

-8: Now I need to add text to convey the overall message.
-While in the process of composing this video, I did strategically choose video clips that I thought would fit well with the words of the poem.
-It is all part of the process of creating an impactful presentation.
-To add text, go to the top and click titles.
-Apple gives you a great variety to choose from, and once you choose it, you just drag it onto the clip you want to use it with.
-You can then trim it accordingly.
-One limitation I found with this was that you can’t make words appear with the video clips without fading in and out.
-This was definitely a limiting design flaw in my opinion, but it wasn’t that detrimental to the overall message.
+8: Next, I added text to convey the overall message.
+I made decisions about the look of the text as well as the timing.
+One limitation I found with that I couldn’t make words appear with the video clips without fading in and out.
+This was definitely a limiting design flaw in my opinion, but it wasn’t detrimental to the overall message.
 It’s also worth noting that if you drag and drop a title next to a video instead of on top of it, you can get a blank screen with text on it.
 I utilized this at the end of my video.